joeldg/eleventy-base-blog/terms/index.md

 templateClass: tmpl-post
 ---

+<div class='col'><a href="/tags/" class='tags' size='16'><strong>Ounce ratings (10oz, 8oz, 13oz)</strong></a>
+<p>This is a fabric weight per square yard.
+Saying that 16oz=1 imperial pound, and each hoodie takes two to three yards of fabric (depending on size) then a lightweight hoodie will come in around 1lb and some of the heavier ones will come in closer to 3lbs

+* lightweight/microfleece 100 200-240 7 TO 8.5
+* medium/regular weight   200 320-380 11 TO 13.5
+* heavy weight    300 400 & OVER  14 TO 17

+</p></div><br>

 <div class='col'><a href="/tags/loopwheeled.cotton" class='tags' size='16'><strong>Loopwheeled cotton</strong></a>
 <p>
 This is what you want, if you see a loopwheel cotton hoodie, you will be jealous of it, they are simply amazing.